The Bankrate promise

 Download an app like Mint or Qapital, a money saving app that lets users set up their own rules for saving.
 Another app, Long Game, lets users play games and win prizes up to $1 million.

 “It’s a much more engaged interaction with the user than you’ll see from any other financial institution out there,” says Long Game CEO Lindsay Holden.
 “That’s really how we’re trying to drive consistent behavior, help people get excited about where they’re going with their finances and give them a path that they can go down to achieve those goals.”

 Consumers who are more self-motivated can create their own games out of saving.

 One strategy is to transfer money into a savings account every time you get paid, author Zichermann says.
 When you’ve done that 10 times, reward yourself.
 Or set a goal and compete against a friend to see who can save the most money.

 “The funny thing is, it’s impossible to lose that bet,” says Ric Edelman, co-founder and executive chairman of Edelman Financial Services.
 “Even if your friend ends up saving more than you, you have still saved and that’s the goal.”

-If you’re behind on your savings or don’t have enough to cover an emergency, then it might be time to give gamified saving a whirl.
-Check with your bank or credit union to see if there are any game-like apps or tools they provide first, and if not, consider one of the solutions mentioned above.
-Saving even just a little bit more per month could offer serious protection in the face of unexpected expenses.
+If you’re behind on saving or don’t have enough to cover an emergency, it might be time to give gamified saving a whirl.
+Check with your bank or credit union to see if it provides any game-like apps or tools.
+If not, connect a financial gamification app or consider one of the solutions mentioned.
+Saving even just a little bit more each month could offer financial protection in the face of unexpected expenses.